Metabolix/HackBGRT/.github/ISSUE_TEMPLATE/bug_report.md

 4. ...

 **Log file**
 Run the setup again and select menu option `L` (or add parameter `show-boot-log` on command line).
-Attach the `setup.log` to this report.
+Attach the `setup-log.txt` to this report.